Cary, North Carolina

-Cary is a town in Wake and Chatham counties in the U.S. state of North Carolina and is part of the Raleigh–Cary, NC Metropolitan Statistical Area.
-According to the 2020 Census, its population was 174,721, making it the seventh largest municipality in North Carolina, and the 148th largest in the United States.
-In 2021, the town's population had increased to 176,987.
+Cary is a town in Wake, Chatham, and Durham counties in the U.S. state of North Carolina and is part of the Raleigh-Cary, NC Metropolitan Statistical Area.
+According to the 2020 census, its population was 174,721, making it the seventh-most populous municipality in North Carolina, and the 146th-most populous in the United States.
+In 2023, the town's population had increased to 180,010.

 Cary began as a railroad village and became known as an educational center in the late 19th and early 20th centuries.
 In April 1907, Cary High School became the first state-funded public high school in North Carolina.
 The creation of the nearby Research Triangle Park in 1959 resulted in Cary's population doubling in a few years, tripling in the 1970s, and doubling in both the 1980s and 1990s.
-Cary is now the location of numerous technology companies, including the world's largest privately held software company.
+Cary is now the location of technology companies, including SAS Institute, the world's largest privately held software company.

 In Cary, 68.4% of adults hold a bachelor's degree or higher, which is higher than the state average.
 In 2021, it was identified as the safest mid-sized place to live in the United States, based on 2019 FBI data.
-It also has a median household income of $107,463, higher than the county average of $83,567 or the state average of $56,642.
+It also has a median household income of $113,782, higher than the county average of $88,471 or the state average of $60,516.